fehmi/simply.js/docs/variables.md

 ## Changing variable values in `<html>`

-It's totally acceptable to change variables in template.
-Just do like `{data.name = "marilyn monroe"}`.
-It will change and render the new value right away and trigger reactions.
-If you want to change the variable value wihout rendering it just comment it like `<!-- {data.name = "marilyn monroe"} -->`
+!> It's totally unacceptable to change variables in template like `{data.name = "marilyn monroe"}` or `<!-- {data.name = "marilyn monroe"} -->`.
+It will cause infinite reaction/render loop.
+So, simply just don't do it.

-<repl-component id="pg5njqyn1pyud0g" download="true"></repl-component>

 ## Using variables from functions that returns values